negative feedback examples

 “Lately, I have been feeling a little discouraged as my work rarely gets any recognition.
 So it would be great if you could give me some input on how to stand out more.
 I also wanted to understand if we have any reward and recognition programs here and how I could qualify for that. ”

-“The email that you sent last Friday is not conveying the brief properly.
+“The email you sent last Friday does not convey the brief properly.
 Can you help me with a more detailed brief to avoid any confusion in this campaign?”.

 Peer-to-peer feedback examples